Pentagon Federal Credit Union

 How Much of a Monthly Payment Can You Afford?

-As you continue learning what to know before taking out a personal loan, it's important to figure out how much you can put toward a monthly payment.
-Make sure you approach this realistically by determining what you can comfortably afford, rather than barely meet.
+It's important to figure out how much you can put toward a monthly payment.
+Make sure you approach this realistically by determining what you can comfortably afford rather than barely meet.

 Find out what your estimated monthly loan payments could be.